Multi-Modal Artificial Intelligence of Embryo Grading and Pregnancy Prediction in Assisted Reproductive Technology: A Review: Public Dataset

-\subsection{Public dataset}
+\section{Public Dataset}

 Since medical image data usually involve patient privacy information and legal compliance requirements, public datasets may violate relevant regulations or cannot pass ethical review, so most ART-related datasets have not been opened to the public.
-Considering the importance of open data to promote the development of medical artificial intelligence and computer-assisted therapy technology, this paper summarizes the currently publicly available representative datasets as listed in TABLE \ref{table4}.\\ In addition to these public datasets, some open models such as STORK are also widely used for embryo evaluation.
-STORK (https://github.com/ih-lab/STORK) is an AI model from Stanford University, trained on the Inception image recognition architecture.
-The model can identify the morphological characteristics of the embryo and output the transfer probability or classification results.
-Other commercial software scoring systems, such as KIDScore and iDAScore \cite{108}, are also widely used.
-They are fully AI-driven scoring systems developed by Vitrolife, which are trained on time-lapse imaging sequences without manual labeling, outputting a continuous score (e.g., 1 to 10) for prioritization of embryos.
-Meanwhile, ERICA (Embryo Ranking Intelligent Classification Algorithm) \cite{109} is also an embryo evaluation model based on deep learning, aiming to automatically score and rank static embryos in ART, which can be accessed on https://embryoranking.com/.
+Considering the importance of open data to promote the development of medical artificial intelligence and computer-assisted therapy technology, this paper summarizes the currently publicly available representative datasets as listed in TABLE \ref{table4}.\\ Although some datasets in the field of ART have been published, their distribution and quality are significantly limited.
+Specifically, most of the existing public datasets focus on the embryo grading task, which has been maturely applied and widely implemented in clinical practice, and its research value tends to be saturated \cite{108}.
+In contrast, the dataset of embryo segmentation task is not only released earlier, but also limited in sample size, which is difficult to meet the requirements of current deep learning models for data quantity and quality.
+In addition, for the critical clinical task of multi-modal pregnancy prediction, only a small dataset is available \cite{107}, which is far from enough to support the training and validation of the model.
+Therefore, there is an urgent need to construct high-quality and large-scale pregnancy prediction datasets to promote the scientific research and clinical translation application of related algorithms.

-\section{Challenge and future work}
+\section{Challenge and Future Work}

 The application of AI in ART has made remarkable progress in recent years, covering many key tasks from gamete quality assessment, embryo grading to pregnancy outcome prediction.
 Although previous studies have fully demonstrated the great potential of AI in improving assessment consistency, prediction accuracy and process automation, its clinical deployment still faces multiple challenges.
 In the following, the challenges of AI in the field of ART are systematically analyzed from four dimensions: multi-modal fusion, data resources, model generalization, and ethical barriers as shown in Fig. \ref{challenge}.